Skip to main content

 • She may have a medical diagnosis that was missed by the prior specialist.

 • Invoking anxiety in a general way may miss an important path forward.
 For instance, the patient may have a fear of a specific illness, beyond general anxiety.
 Discovering this takes physician effort.
 Knowing, for example, that a patient is scared that she may have an esophageal tumor is extremely useful to the doctor, who can address this directly.
-A simple question of, ‘are you scared that you might have something serious’, can expose a healing opportunity.
+A simple question of, ‘are you scared that you might have something serious’, can reveal a healing opportunity.

 And while physicians need to tread this terrain carefully, patients have a responsibility here also.
 Both sides need to be open to all reasonable diagnostic possibilities as they contemplate the complex tangled web of the mind-body relationship.